 1. To get attention

 Sometimes babies may discover coughing is an excellent way to get attention from parents.
+This is the most important reason to fake a cough.
+When a baby coughs the parent gets worried, picks up and cuddles the baby.
+The baby loves the attention it receives and tries to repeat the action.
 Your little attention seeker can be inspired to fake cough by seeing the special attention a coughing person receives, especially if their sibling gets attention for coughing.
 Babies may also perceive coughing as a way to communicate or socialize.

 2. Learning to make noises

 Faking a cough can be a preverbal developmental skill.
+The baby perceives cough as a sound.
 Many babies tend to imitate the voices that they hear before they start talking.
 It is usual for a little one to mimic the cough sound after listening to someone cough.

 Babies may think it’s a way to play with parents or caregivers.
 Parental reactions towards a fake cough could make your baby feel that imitating or faking a cough is a fun game.
 A baby who fakes a cough for playing starts to giggle or smile when they get your attention.

 Note: Always ensure that your baby has a fake cough.
+It is important to differentiate between a real and fake cough.
 Certain conditions, such as asthma or some airway irritants could cause dry cough for a short time, and the baby may look fine.
+Sudden cough may occur due to a foriegn body.
 Excess drooling due to teething or a postnasal drip may also cause dry cough in babies.
 However, it is uncommon for babies to giggle or be playful if they have a real dry cough.

 How To Differentiate A Real Cough From A Fake Cough In Babies?